gLaaSSb00m/audio-enhencement-flutter/README.md

 # CrystalClear AI Audio Enhancer

-A Flutter application for enhancing audio (and recording when available) by sending audio to a local enhancement API.
+A Flutter application for enhancing audio (and recording when available) by sending audio to an enhancement API and then playing/downloading the enhanced result.

 ## Features

-- Upload an audio file
+- Select an audio file
 - (Optional) Record audio from the microphone
-- Play / pause the input
+- Play / pause the input audio
-- Send audio to an enhancement endpoint
+- Send the selected audio to an enhancement endpoint
-- Cancel enhancement
+- Cancel an in-progress enhancement request
-- Play and download the enhanced result
+- Load and play the enhanced audio
+- Save/download the enhanced output

+## Architecture (high level)

+- The app uploads the selected/recorded audio as `multipart/form-data`.
+- The enhancement service returns enhanced audio bytes.
+- The app writes the returned bytes to a temporary `.wav` file and uses Flutter audio playback (`just_audio`) to play it.

 ## Prerequisites

 - Flutter (stable)
-- An enhancement API running locally (or adjust the endpoint in the app code as needed)
+- An enhancement API endpoint that accepts an uploaded file and returns enhanced audio bytes.

+> The API URL is defined in the app code.
+If you host your own service, update the endpoint accordingly.

 ## Setup